jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Freeing Cinderella

 "Player gods are born free, and everywhere they are tricked into being extras."
 Rousseau said that in 1762.
 Actually, he didn't.
 He said "people are born free and everywhere they are in chains."
 But the idea is the same.
 Rousseau was the son of a Swiss watchmaker who grew up to be an eccentric writer.
-Despite being famous (or infamous), he copied sheets of music to make his rent.
-More than 300 years later, he is still recognized as being a great philosopher, a political visionary, and a protagonist who helped free the world with his new philosophy.
+Despite being famous (or infamous), he often had to copy sheets of music to make his rent.
+More than 300 years later, he is recognized as being a great philosopher, a political visionary, and a protagonist who helped free the world with his new philosophy.

 Rousseau lived when kings and queens, dukes and duchesses ruled civilization.
 A time when Mozart played inside exquisite palaces during the nobility's many banquets and balls.
 This was the opulence Cinderella dreamed about about while cleaning a chateau.
 Sadly, unlike the fairy tale, the people didn't have a Fairy Godmother to make their dreams come true.
 Instead, the commoners cleaned the nobles' vast libraries, used guns while dying in their wars, and were told to ignore what scientific instruments revealed.
 As extras in the story of civilization, they were distracted from the power of new tools by dark majic—the people believed their beloved Holy Bible said only Darth King had the right to rule.